Barnaby discovers Singapore

 He’d be horrified by most of its best bits.

 Singapore’s staggering economic transformation was driven by a highly interventionist government.
-It’s been rigidly directed from the top and involves massive government investment vehicles.
-Sure, big banks, big business get a warm welcome and love the low taxes.
+It’s been rigidly directed from the top and involves massive government investment vehicles and mandated payments for health and housing that don't make it into official taxation data.
+It's something like Australia's compulsory superannuation but much bigger.
+Sure, big banks and big business get a warm welcome and love the low taxes.
 But Singapore’s reality is far more textured and interesting.

 Singapore Architecture